gmlc-dispatches/dispatches/docs/workflow/grid_surrogates.rst

 ----------------------------------

 We mainly developed three surrogate models.
-Each surrogate takes 8 inputs from the production cost model (PCM) Prescient outlined in Table 1.
+Each surrogate takes 8 inputs from the production cost model (PCM) Prescient outlined in table below.
 The data for training the surrogates is from the Prescient sensitivity analysis.